MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 where table_name = 'bsak'
 ```

-In the SAT tables it is then populated finally as src_download_date and loaded into SAC:
+In the SAP tables, it is then populated finally as src_download_date and loaded into SAC:

 ![](2021-04-14-15-11-12.png)

-### Import data from EP1 and EFLOW to data lake
+### Import data from EP1 and EFLOW to the data lake

-This date can be tracked in the table e-dlk-uebersicht-ladedatum too but we don't populate or check it.
+We can track this date in the table e-dlk-uebersicht-ladedatum, too, but we don't populate or check it.

 ### Running Pipeline in Data Factory

-Every Flow populates the download date as a last step:
+Every Data Flow populates the download date as the last step:

 ![](2021-04-14-15-14-13.png)

-For BW reports it is added in the copy data step:
+For BW reports, the download date is added in the copy data step:

 ![](2021-04-14-15-17-30.png)

-This way we can check in SQL server when the data in the table was last downloaded:
+This way, we can check in the SQL server when we last downloaded the data in the table:

 ![](2021-04-14-15-15-20.png)